uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

 * Heartbeats between the client and server to keep registrations up to date
 * Client side caching, so that clients don't go to Eureka for every lookup
-* Running in an Elastic Runtime (Cloud Foundry) that keeps appl ications up
+* Running in an Elastic Runtime (Cloud Foundry) that keeps applications up

 With the above configuration, we have configured Eureka to run in standalone mode.

 ***Understanding the configuration parameters***

-* `eureka.instance.hostname` - the hostname for this Eureka instance
+* `eureka.instance.hostname` - the hostname for this service (Eureka instance)
 * `eureka.client.registerWithEureka` - should this application (Eureka instance) register with Eureka
-* `eureka.client.fetchRegistry` - should the this application fetch the registry (for how to discover services)
+* `eureka.client.fetchRegistry` - should  this application (Eureka instance) fetch the registry (for how to discover services)
 * `eureka.client.serviceUrl.defaultZone` - the Eureka instance to use.
 Notice it is pointing to itself.